baronmiguelez-19/CS595-IDS/NSL-KDD/Databases/README.md

 -**NSLTrain_ExtraColumns.mat:** matlab table that contains the data from the "NSLtrain20percent.mat" labeled and prepared to be used for prediction with two extra columns
 			        for binary and multiclass classifiers.
 Obtained using "~/src/datasetStatistics.m"

+-**NSLTest_ExtraColumns-UnknownFix.mat:** matlab table that contains the data from the "NSLtestDatabase.mat" labeled and prepared to be used for prediction with two extra columns for binary and multiclass classifiers with extra unknown attacks.
+Obtained using "~/src/datasetStatistics.m".
+Used as testData in "~/src/evaluatePredictorsKDD.m".

 -**NSLTest_ExtraColumns.mat:** matlab table that contains the data from the "NSLtestDatabase.mat" labeled and prepared to be used for prediction with two extra columns for
 		               binary and multiclass classifiers.
-Obtained using "~/src/datasetStatistics.m".
+Obtained eliminating multiAttack type 5 (unknown) instances/rows from the "NSLTest_ExtraColumns-UnknownFix.mat" dataset/table.
 Used as testData in "~/src/evaluatePredictorsKDD.m".

--**NSLTest_ExtraColumns-UnknownFix.mat:** matlab table that contains the data from the "NSLtestDatabase.mat" labeled and prepared to be used for prediction with two extra columns
-			                  for binary and multiclass classifiers with extra unknown attacks.
-Obtained using "~/src/datasetStatistics.m" Used as testData in "~/src/evaluatePredictorsKDD.m".